-The fact that these two constructions agree when both $x$ and $y$ are $\base$ is a technical, but relatively straightforward lemma.
+The fact that these two constructions agree when both $x$ and $y$ are $\base$ is a technical but relatively straightforward lemma.
 Thereby, $Q_{(x\,\con{,}\,y)}$ is defined.
 We may now define $f_\surf$:

 The higher cases are easy due to the fact that the goal becomes $0$-truncated, making it sufficient to define them for $\base : \sphere{2}$.
-Thus, $f_x$ is defined for all $x : \sphere{2}$. \begin{lemma} For $x : \sphere{2}$, $f_x$ is an automorphism on $\JTrunc$. \end{lemma} This can be proved by explicitly constructing an inverse to $f_x$ which makes later proofs easier.
-As the construction is completely analogous to that of $f_x$ we have omitted it due to space constraints.
+Thus, $f_x$ is defined for all $x : \sphere{2}$. \begin{lem} For $x : \sphere{2}$, $f_x$ is an automorphism on $\JTrunc$. \end{lem} \begin{proof} To make coming proofs easier, this is proved by explicitly constructing the inverse analogously to $f_x$.